Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Manual Dependency Injection.md

 }
 ```

-This approach is better than the previous one, but there are still some challenges to consider
+This approach is better than the manual inejction, but there are still some challenges to consider
 1. You manage the AppContainer yourself, creating instances for all dependencies by hand.
 2. There is still a lot of boilerplate code.
 You need to create factories or parameters by hand depending on whether you want to reuse an object or not.

 ## Managing dependencies in application flow
 AppContainer gets complicated when you want to include more functionality in the progject.
-When your app becomes larger and you start introducing different feature flows, there are even more probelmsthat arise
+When your app becomes larger and you start introducing different feature flows, there are even more probelms that can occur.

-1. When you have different flows, you migh want object to just live in the scope of that flow.
+1. When you have different flows, you might want object to just live in the scope of that flow.
 Fore example, when creating LoginUserData(that might consist of the username and password used only in the login flow) you don't want to persist data from an old login flow from a different user.
 You want a new instance for ever new flow.
 YOu can achieve that be creating FlowContainer objects inside the AppContainer.

 2. Optimizing the application graph and flow container can also be difficult.
 You need to remeber to delete instances that you don't need, depending on the flow you're in.